 This example has an IPv6 only source host that wants to access the destination.com website, which is on an IPv4-only network.
 The source host will need to obtain an IPv6 address that the NAT64 router can route to the corresponding IPv4 address of the destination.
 The source host sends an IPv6 DNS request to the DNS64 server.
 The DNS server may have the AAAA record already or creates an IPv6 address from the A record obtained from the IPv4 network.
 It does this by converting the obtained IPv4 address into 64:FF9B::0102:0304 in this case.
 The requesting source host now uses this generated IPv6 address as the destination.
 The packet is sent to the NAT64 router which now builds the appropriate IPv4 header for the IPv4 network.
 The packet is forwarded to the destination server and a response with a regular IPv4 header will be returned to the CGNAT server that converts it for transmission to the IPv6 address of the source host.

 Regular NAT translates one private IPv4 address [RFC1918] to a public IPv4 address.
 NAT444 is a network model that uses 2 Network Address/Port Translators (NAPTs) and 3 different blocks of IPv4 addresses.
 Why is this useful?
 Looking at the diagram below we will see that service providers will have to deal with double NAT’ing.
 Customer Premise Equipment will NAT from one private IPv4 address (using IP ports) to another that in turn will be NAT’ed to the global routable public IPv4 address.

 So as trivial as that seems when NAT’ing scales to large numbers there are real concerns with:

-- Port assignments (ensuring fairness of the shared IP-addresses between users).
+Port assignments (it fairness of the shared IP addresses between users).

 Feel free to request an evaluation as well.
 We will be happy to hear from you.